itaru2622/bluesky-selfhost-env/README.md

 # get sources from all repositories
 make    cloneAll

-# checkout codes according to asof param, for all sources.
+# create work branches and keep staying on them for all repositories (repos/*; optional but recommended for safe.)
-make   mkBranch_asof branch=work
+make    createWorkBranch
 ```

 ### <a id="ops2-prepare"/>2) prepare on your network